Are you interested in utilizing satellite imaging in your next project but not sure what kind of imagery you need? You’re in the right place!

 How can I utilize multispectral imagery?

-Most satellites are capable of imaging beyond the visible light spectrum and come equipped with sensors that can view four spectral bands of imagery (blue, green, red, and near-infrared bands).
+Most commercial satellites are capable of imaging beyond the visible light spectrum and come equipped with sensors that can view four spectral bands of imagery (blue, green, red, and near-infrared bands).
 With the use of multispectral imagery, users can extract various information not visible to the human eye since multispectral bands can be used to identify various characteristics of ground features such as vegetation, water extent, soil moisture, roads, etc. which have different spectral signatures.

 Here are some common uses of multispectral imageries Proimagery can provide to users: